HYDRABLOOMER/AGENT/FEATURES.md

 #### **Live & Timed Quiz Events**

-* Periodic live quizzes to encourage engagement
+* Live quizzes are generated  periodically to encourage engagement.
 * Real-time leaderboards for transparency

 #### **EcoPoints & Progression**

-* Quiz performance contributes to EcoPoints
+* Quiz performance contributes to EcoPoints.
+Users get the ecopoints for performing tasks or attending quiz.
 * Higher knowledge scores unlock higher-impact tasks or reporting privileges

 #### **Beginner-to-Advanced Progression**

-* New users face simple questions
+* Easy questions will be given to new users.
 * Difficulty increases gradually as users advance

 ### **System role**